tcollier/family_friday/README.md

 ### Usage

-To start the command line interface, run `bin/cli` with no arguments.
+To start the command line interface, run `bin/start` with no arguments.

 You can enter the following commands

 * `add <first_name> <last_name>` - adds a new employee
 * `echo [arg1, [arg2, ...]]` - print out the arguments
+* `groups` - print out groups of employees generated randomly
 * `help` - list available commands
 * `list` - list all employees
 * `quit` - exit the CLI